lbs1022/gen711-811/labs/lab2.md

 9. You are logged in to RON when a new vscode pops up.

 ### GITHUB Clone gen711-811
-If you set up remote ssh correctly, you can clone your gen711-811 fork in your home directory on the RON server.
+If you set up remote ssh correctly, you are now in your home directory at RON.
+You can clone your gen711-811 fork in your home directory.
 This will create 'gen711-811' repo in your home directory.
 Changes made here can be pushed to github.

-To run this command, you MUST replace <YOURGITHUBUSERNAME> with the github username you created before class.
+To run this command, you MUST replace <YOURGITHUBUSERNAME> with your **github username** that you created before class.
 ```
 cd $HOME
 git clone https://github.com/<YOURGITHUBUSERNAME>/gen711-811.git